-Statement by director responsible for the business res achievements Please refer Update on Environmental, Social, and Gov sponsibility report, highlighting ESG related challenges, targets and vernance (ESG) in Director's report 8.
+5. Specific commitments, goals and targets set by the entity with defined timelines, if any.
+No 6.
+Performance of the entity against the specific commitments, goals and targets along-with reasons in case the same are not met.
+Not applicable Governance, leadership and oversight achievements sponsibility report, highlighting ESG related challenges, targets and l, Social, and Governance (ESG) in Director's report 8.
 Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
-9. Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
+Overseen and monitored by Audit Committee Supervised by: Mr. K.Swaminathan Managing Director & CEO DIN 06485385 9.
+Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
 If yes, provide details.
 Wherever required sustainability related issues will be placed before the Audit Committee.
-Mr. K. Swaminathan, Managing Director & CEO supervises the sustainability related issues.
+Mr. K. Swaminathan, Managing Director & CEO supervises the gustainability related issues.